titon/toolkit/docs/en/development/css/philosophies.md

 ## Fluid & Responsiveness ##

 Being mobile friendly and being responsive go hand in hand.
-To further support this philosophy, all plugins (especially the grid) make use of fluid layouts, ala percentages for widths.
-This allows plugins to scale and reposition automatically based on the device viewport &mdash; which in turn, reduces the codebase.
+To further support this philosophy, all modules (especially the grid) make use of fluid layouts, ala percentages for widths.
+This allows modules to scale and reposition automatically based on the device viewport &mdash; which in turn, reduces the codebase.

 Responsive websites require media query support within the browser &mdash; [the following browsers are supported](../../support/compatibility.md).